 All About Lithops

-Lithops are fascinating little succulents.
-The living stone plant is very sensitive to the seasons of the year, but can live for decades.
-Further, many species flower in the fall, which can be a great burst of light color amidst all the oranges and reds of the season.
+Lithops plants are fascinating little succulents.
+The living stone or flowering stones plant is very sensitive to the extreme seasons of the year, but can live for decades.
+Further, many species flower in the fall, which can be a great burst of light color amidst all the oranges and reds of the growing season.

 Let’s explore the life cycle of the lithops succulent plant in more detail now, and then go over some of the most common varieties.

-When one looks at a lithops, all that’s visible above the ground’s surface is usually a pair of fleshy, succulent leaves that look like stones, with a crevice between them.
+When one looks at lithops plants, all that’s visible above the ground’s surface is usually a pair of fleshy, succulent leaves that look like flowering stones, with a crevice between them.
 The majority of the plant is beneath the soil surface.

 These succulents have window-like cells on the leaf surfaces that allow light deep into the plant to aid in photosynthesis.
 The main taproot is the most important for the plant’s survival, but a series of finer roots also helps draw in extra nutrition when needed.